TimDouglas28/visinfo_review/README.md

   - `.hf.txt`: Placeholder for the Hugging Face API token (⚠️ not included; should contain the raw key string only).

 -   `imgs/`: News-related images used in the dataset. **Note:** Including image files in a Git repository is generally discouraged due to repository bloat and versioning limitations.
-However, we provide them here to simplify access and ensure a smooth review process.
+However, we provide them here to simplify access and ensure a smooth review process. **Disclaimer:** This dataset contains material (such as text and images) that may be protected by copyright and owned by third parties.
+We do not claim any rights over such content.
+All copyrights remain with their respective owners.
+This dataset is shared solely for non-commercial research and educational purposes.

 -   `res/`: Stores the results generated from simulation runs (provided empty).